 Jul.
 11, 2021 – Nordstrom Takes Stake in Four ASOS Brands

 Nordstrom announced that it has acquired a minority stake in four apparel brands owned by British fashion group ASOS.
 Topshop, Topman, Miss Selfridge and the activewear label HIIT, which ASOS acquired from Arcadia Group for £295 million ($407.21 million) in February 2021, will enable the U.S. department store chain to target millennial and Gen-Z consumers.
-Financial terms of the deal have not been disclosed.
+Financial terms of the M&A deal have not been disclosed.

 Jul.
 7, 2021 – Glossier Raises $80 Million in Latest Round